temporalio/samples-typescript/hello-world-js/README.md

-# Hello World
+# Hello World in JavaScript

-This is the default project that is scaffolded out when you run `npx @temporalio/create@latest ./myfolder`.
+This is the JavaScript version of our Hello World sample.

-The [Hello World Tutorial](https://docs.temporal.io/docs/typescript/hello-world/) walks through the code in this sample.
+The [Hello World Tutorial](https://docs.temporal.io/docs/typescript/hello-world/) walks through the TypeScript version of this sample.

 ### Running this sample